brinkmanlab/irida-container/README.md

 ./deploy.sh
 ```

+For OSX, to get around a permissions issue, you need to run `sudo chmod 777 /var/run/docker.sock`.
+Run `sudo chmod 755 /var/run/docker.sock` after `./destroy.sh` to restore your system to its previous state.

 Browse to http://localhost:8081/ to access the deployment.
 If you want to access Galaxy directly, it is assigned a random port.
 Run `docker ps` to list the running containers, you should see the galaxy-web container with a port exported on 0.0.0.0.